 Only the Board of Directors may waive provisions of this Code with respect to directors and executive officers of the Company and only the Board of Directors may change any provision of this Code.
+A waiver of any of the rules of the Code must be requested in writing and may only be granted in certain limited circumstances.
 All waivers of this Code for directors and executive officers, or changes to this Code, must be publicly disclosed (to the extent required) in a manner that complies with the requirements of the Securities and Exchange Commission, the listing standards of The NASDAQ Stock Market and other applicable laws and regulations.
+In accordance with the applicable requirements of the Securities and Exchange Commission and NASDAQ, this Code will be made publicly available on the Company's website at https://nrchealth.com/our-purpose/investor-relations/corporate-governance/